 Failing to use the right materials to build your restaurant kitchen is a pretty serious mistake.
 Every year thousands of people end up in the hospital as result of falls.
 And these can happen in your kitchen if you fail to use non-slip floor tiles.
 Materials used in the kitchen should be easy to clean, heat-resistant, and safe.

 Many designers may focus too much on the cooking and serving areas and neglect the wash station.
 The result is a ton of dirty dishes with nowhere to put them.
 And even clean dishes would have nowhere to keep dry.
 You should consider the amount of dishes, glasses, cutlery, and trays that you would be using to serve guests when design your restaurant kitchen layout.

 Related Blog: 5 Must-Have Strainers for Every Commercial Kitchen

 Garbage is sure to build up in the course of running your restaurant every day.
 It is an error not to consider how much refuse will be generated daily and where to put them.
 Even when creating a space for refuse you should take distance from your kitchen into consideration.
 Not doing this would see you having trash in the wrong place.

 In our many years of experience, we have learned a lot about what these mistakes can cost a business.
 HPG consulting has all the expertise you will ever need to get your restaurant up and running.
 From conceptualization to opening day we would work with you to bring your dream restaurant to reality.
-If you are remodeling, we can provide you with a fresh, new, and very efficient commercial kitchen design to make the best use of your space.
+If you are remodeling, we can provide you with a fresh, new, and very efficient commercial kitchen design and planning to make the best use of your space.
 To get the ball rolling, simply call +91-9311-202-627 or +91-11-43505228/29.
 You can also contact us by filling out our contact form and we will take it from there.